pickles976/pickles976.github.io/_posts/2023-01-02-Inverse-Kinematics-From-Scratch.md

 ]
 ```

+This matrix will translate any other transform matrix by x and y, then rotate it by θ.
+Try it yourself by hand.
+Multiply a vector at x = 2, y = 2 with a rotation of 0 degrees by some other transform matrix.
+Does the resulting vector make sense?

 If we have an arm with length "r" that is rotating with an angle of theta, we can represent the coordinate position of the end of the arm (called the "end effector" like this:

 ```javascript